PaulHaeberli/uvwasm/README.md

 NOTE: This runs fine on Firefox, Google Chrome, and Safari on iPad and iPhone.

 Currently having problems on macOS Safari.
+The font rendering is not quite right...

 Many thanks to Patricio González Vivo for creating glslViewer.